2mdipro7/fiction-genre-classifier/README.md

-# Multi-Label Text Classification with Hugging Face Transformers and Fastai
+# Story Genre Classification with Hugging Face Transformers and Fastai

 ## Table of Contents
 1. [Introduction](#introduction)